ServiceNow ITAM logo

 ServiceNow

-ServiceNow ITAM uses custom enterprise quote, user-based licensing pricing, runs on cloud, supports Web, and Demo available on request.
+ServiceNow ITAM uses custom enterprise quote, fulfiller-based licensing, annual subscription pricing, runs on cloud, supports Web, and Personal Developer Instance for evaluation; guided demos and POC engagements through sales.

 Written by RajatFact-checked by Chandrasmita